evykassirer/notes/cs365/README.md

 - Wrong approach: simulate a PDA
- - you could have a PDA with the start state transitioning to itself with (epsilon, epsilon -> 1) and to something else with (0, 1 -> epsilon)
+ - you could have a PDA with the start state transitioning to itself with (ε, ε -> 1) and to something else with (0, 1 -> ε)
- - if you always pick one to try first, and always try the epsilon transition, you loop forever and never decide the language
+ - if you always pick one to try first, and always try the ε transition, you loop forever and never decide the language
 - Right way: simulate/implement the CFG hat generates the CFL L
  - key idea: implement a CFG in Chomsky normal form for L